Puncture Vine

 - Do not unload, park or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles, or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.

-- Do not plant Puncture Vine in a garden, no matter how well-contained its enclosure may seem.
+Do not plant puncture vine in a garden, no matter how well-contained its enclosure may seem.

 Control

-Mechanical
+Mechanical Control:

-Chemical
+Chemical Control:

-Biological
+Biological Control:

 References

-- Canadian Food Inspection Agency, Weed Seed: Tribulus terrestris (Puncture vine), https://inspection.canada.ca/plant-health/seeds/seed-testing-and-grading/seeds-identification/tribulus-terrestris/eng/1475881856080/1475881856436
+- Canadian Food Inspection Agency, Weed Seed: Tribulus terrestris (Puncture vine)

-- Fraser Valley Invasive Species Society, Puncturevine, https://fviss.ca/invasive-plant/puncturevine
+- Fraser Valley Invasive Species Society, Puncturevine

-- Government of Alberta, Puncturevine (Tribulus terrestris) Factsheet, https://open.alberta.ca/dataset/a4bf2d0a-6433-417f-a62e-64ec5304f4d2/resource/01f5b9a5-bdc9-4d0e-83a5-4335b282e46f/download/ard-weeds-puncturevine.pdf
+- Government of Alberta, Puncturevine (Tribulus terrestris) Factsheet

-- Invasive Species Compendium (CABI), Tribulus terrestris (puncture vine), https://www.cabi.org/isc/datasheet/54447
+- Invasive Species Compendium (CABI), Tribulus terrestris (puncture vine)

-- Okanagan Invasive Species Online (OISO), Puncturevine, https://www.oiso.ca/species/puncturevine/
+- Okanagan Invasive Species Online (OISO), Puncturevine